isabella232/workfront-events.en/help/events/home.md

 ---
 title: Adobe Workfront Events Overview
-description: Adobe Workfront Events is a video library where experts and peers have shared their thoughts and ideas on how to used Workfront to enhance the work being done for their organizations.
+description: Adobe Workfront Events is a video library where experts and peers have shared their thoughts and ideas on how to use Workfront to enhance the work being done for their organizations.
 ---

 # Adobe Workfront Events {#overview}